 The air was a little cooler but heavy with a struggling swamp cooler but it was just enough for a little respite from outside.
 The cans instantly starting sweating with condensation once removed from the reefer.
 I rubbed my can against my cheek for sweet relief.

-One of our discoveries was a new little yellow guidebook called Desert Oracle, we had not seen before.
+One of our newest discoveries in 2014 was a little bright yellow guidebook called Desert Oracle, we had not seen before.
 The cashier informed us it was the first edition and brand new.
 We were instantly smitten and gladly forked over $3.75 for the issue.
-A book about the desert, found in one of the best places in the desert.
+A book about the esoteric and weird desert, found in one of the best places in the desert.

 Amboy Cemetery is on the outskirts of town.
 Most of the graves are of children, which gives it an even more somber tone.
 In the distance, the black crater of the long dormant Amboy Crater.
 In the foreground, the diligent photographer at work, gainfully supervised by Mrs. Desert Way behind him.
 Read our 2018 article about Amboy Cemetery here.